igor-dulger/test_truffle_bug/README.md

           at endReadableNT (_stream_readable.js:1132:12)
           at processTicksAndRejections (internal/process/next_tick.js:76:17)

 If I rename emit Transfer in ERC20 mint function (in openzeppelin library) to emit Transfer1, I also added Transfer1 to IERC20, my tests work as they suppose to work.
-I think that truffle have some issues with decoding events with the same name which is very strange, these events has different signatures
+I think that truffle has some issues with decoding events with the same name which is very strange, these events has different signatures